square/connect-api-examples/connect-examples/v2/node_payment/README.md

 When the page loads it renders the form defined in the **views/index.pug** file.
 The page also downloads and executes the following scripts:

 **Square Payment Web SDK** It is a library that provides the Payment objects you use in the next script.
-For more information about the library, see [Payments Web SDK Reference](https://developer.squareupstaging.com/reference/sdks/web/payments).
+For more information about the library, see [Web Payments SDK Reference](https://developer.squareupstaging.com/reference/sdks/web/payments).

 **sq-payment-flow.js** - This code provides two things:

-- Initializes objects for various supported payment methods including `card payment`, `bank payment`, and `digital wallet payment`.
+- Initializes objects for various supported payment methods including card payments, bank payments, and digital wallet payments.
 Each of the following files handles unique client logic for a specific payment method to generate a payment token:

-  - sq-card-pay.js
+  - `sq-card-pay.js`
-  - sq-ach.js
+  - `sq-ach.js`
-  - sq-google-pay.js
+  - `sq-google-pay.js`
-  - sq-apple-pay.js
+  - `sq-apple-pay.js`

 - Provides the global method that fires a `fetch` request to the server after receiving the payment token.
   ```javascript